System Macros

 sum

-(macro sum (i*) /* Not representable in TDL */)
+(macro sum (a b) /* Not representable in TDL */)

-Produces the sum of all the integer arguments.
+Produces the sum of two non-null integer arguments.

 Examples: